yaodongyu/TRADES/README.md

         optimizer.step()
 ```
 ### Adversarial training by TRADES:
-To apply TRADES, cd into the directory, put file 'trades.py' to the directory.
+To apply TRADES, cd into the directory, put 'trades.py' to the directory.
 Just need to modify the above code as follows:
 ```python
 from trades import perturb_kl, trades_loss